Barbara Radziwiłł: In popular culture

 Pan Twardowski summons Barbara's ghost.
 Painting by Wojciech Gerson.

 Barbara's life and death have inspired legends, paintings, literary works and film.
 The popular legend of Pan Twardowski has that Faust-like figure summoning Barbara's ghost for King Sigismund August.
 In 1817 Alojzy Feliński wrote a tragedy, and in 1858 Antoni Edward Odyniec a drama, Barbara Radziwiłłówna.
 A 19th-century lithograph by Michał Kulesza depicting her with pearls is considered among the painter's notable works.

-In 1936 director Józef Lejtes directed the film "Barbara Radziwiłłówna" starring Witold Zacharewicz as the King Sigismund and Jadwiga Smosarska as Barbrara.
-The film gained international fame and recognition during Venice and Cannes film festivals.

-In 1983 Janusz Majewski directed a film, Epitafium dla Barbary Radziwiłłówny (Epitaph for Barbara Radziwiłł) about Barbara's romance with King Sigismund August, her death and her posthumous return to Vilnius.
+In 1936, director Józef Lejtes directed the film Barbara Radziwiłłówna starring Witold Zacharewicz as the King Sigismund and Jadwiga Smosarska as Barbrara.
+In 1983 Janusz Majewski directed a film, An Epitaph for Barbara Radziwill (Polish: Epitafium dla Barbary Radziwiłłówny) about Barbara's romance with King Sigismund August, her death and her posthumous return to Vilnius.
 Anna Dymna starred as Barbara, and Jerzy Zelnik as King Sigismund August.
-Barbara has also appeared as a major character in Królowa Bona (Queen Bona), TV series on Telewizja Polska.
+Radziwiłł has also appeared as a major character in The Queen Bona (Polish: Królowa Bona), TV series on Telewizja Polska starring Aleksandra Śląska.

 In Lithuania, two plays Barbora Radvilaitė were written, by Balys Sruoga in 1946 (unfinished) and Juozas Grušas in 1972.
 The latter was staged by the Kaunas State Drama Theater and directed by Jonas Jurašas.
 It was also turned into a film, directed by Vidmantas Bačiulis, in 1982.
-In 2012, musical Žygimanto Augusto ir Barboros Radvilaitės legenda by Anželika Cholina was described as the biggest and most expensive in Lithuania.
+In 2012, musical Legend of Žygimantas Augustas and Barbora Radvilaitė (Lithuanian: Žygimanto Augusto ir Barboros Radvilaitės legenda) by Anželika Cholina was described as the biggest and most expensive in Lithuania.
+It was performed in Chicago in 2018.

 The story of Barbara Radziwiłł served as an inspiration for the title track from the 2013 album Czornaja Panna by the Belarusian folkmetal band Litvintroll, a lyrical account of Sigismund's pain and grief after Barbara's death.
 The band claims the song not only to have given the name to the album but also to have "set its whole outline."

-On 6 October 2018, a musical titled "The Legend of Zygimantas Augustas and Barbora Radvilaite," was performed at the Auditorium Theater in Chicago.
-The musical was directed and choreographed by Anzelika Cholina, composed by Mantas Jankavicius, and the libretto was authored by Romas Lileikis.
-The Lithuanian Choral Ensemble "Dainava" was utilized as the chorus.